cauld/spotify-voice-assistant/README.md

 1. **Home Assistant** - Obviously!
 2. **Spotify Premium account** - Required for Spotify Connect API
 3. **[Spotify integration](https://www.home-assistant.io/integrations/spotify/)** - Home Assistant's official Spotify integration (provides OAuth authentication)
-4. **[Extended OpenAI Conversation](https://github.com/jekalmin/extended_openai_conversation)** - Or another LLM-based conversation agent (Ollama, Google Generative AI, etc.)
+4. **A conversation agent with function calling support** - Examples: [Extended OpenAI Conversation](https://github.com/jekalmin/extended_openai_conversation) (works with Ollama, OpenAI, LocalAI), OpenAI Conversation, Google Generative AI Conversation
 5. **At least one Spotify Connect device** - Any speaker/device that appears in Spotify (see [Compatible Speakers](#compatible-speakers) for examples)

-**Note:** This integration is specifically designed for custom voice assistants (Extended OpenAI Conversation, etc.).
-If you're using Home Assistant's built-in voice pipeline without a custom LLM, Music Assistant's native voice support may be sufficient.
+## Why Use This?

+**Perfect for you if:**
+- You want voice-controlled Spotify without running a full music server
+- You use conversation agents with function calling (Extended OpenAI Conversation, OpenAI, Gemini, etc.)
+- You want direct Spotify Connect integration with minimal dependencies
+- You prefer simple, maintainable code (<120 lines)

+**Consider alternatives if:**
+- You need multi-provider music aggregation (Spotify + local files + streaming services) → Use Music Assistant
+- You want rich UI-based queue management and multi-room features → Use Music Assistant
+- You use Home Assistant Assist voice pipeline → Music Assistant has [native voice support](https://github.com/music-assistant/voice-support)
+- You need advanced Spotify API features → Use SpotifyPlus

+**Use both together:** Many users run Music Assistant for UI/management and this integration for voice control via custom conversation agents.

 ## The Problem

 Want to control Spotify with your voice in Home Assistant?
 You'll quickly hit these issues:

 - **Spotcast** requires cookie authentication (`sp_dc`, `sp_key`) which breaks frequently with "serverTime" errors
-- **Music Assistant** is excellent for UI-based music control, but voice commands require specific sentence patterns that break when using custom voice assistants (Extended OpenAI Conversation, etc.)
+- **Music Assistant** is a full-featured music server - excellent for complete music management, but requires running a separate server and aggregates multiple providers
 - **SpotifyPlus** is feature-rich but complex to set up for simple voice commands
 - **Custom Sentences** require rigid YAML patterns - "Play {artist} on {speaker}" instead of natural language
 - **Built-in Spotify integration** has no search service for voice assistants to use